 Going to the Singapore Zoo, Night Safari or River Safari?
-Hop on the Mandai Express, an affordable express bus service which operates between town centers and the popular tourist attractions located in Mandai.
+Hop on the Mandai Express, an affordable express bus service that operates between town centres and the popular tourist attractions located in Mandai.

 These services are currently operated by Woodlands Transport Service Pte Ltd.

 |Singapore Zoo Coach Bay ↺ Khatib MRT Station Pick Up Point

 |From Khatib MRT Station Pick Up Point||08:00hrs – 19:00hrs

 08:00hrs – 21:40hrs (Extended Hours)

 |Extended Service hours||till 22:00hrs||Thursdays – Sundays, Eve of Public Holiday & on Public Holidays|

 Launched on 10 March 2017, the Khatib Route currently operates at 20 minute intervals, shuttling visitors between Mandai and Khatib in approximately 15 minutes.

 The route charges a fare of $1.00 per passenger, payable by EZ-Link Card or NETS Flashpay Card.
 Children below 3 years old travel free.